-Second, make a few calls before you have a flooded basement or black mold growing in your home.
-Here are a few questions to help you with the interviewing of restoration contractors.
+Second, make a few calls BEFORE you have a flooded basement or mold growing in your home.
+Here are a few questions to help you interview restoration contractors.

 - How did you learn your trade?
 (A combination of experience AND professional training are the benchmark.)

 - How do you select, train and manage your employees?
 (Do they go through an interview and background check?)

 - What restoration certifications do you have and why?
 (Professional companies make a commitment to their employees and customers by having people on their team appropriately trained.)